chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_machine_attributes.rst

           role 'bar'
           recipe 'baz'
    * - ``run_list``
      - An array of strings that specifies the run-list to apply to a machine.
-This attribute should not be used in the same recipe as ``recipe`` and ``role``.
+This property should not be used in the same recipe as ``recipe`` and ``role``.
 For example:

        .. code-block:: ruby